---

 pool: <%%= ENV.fetch("RAILS_MAX_THREADS") { 5 } %>

-Do we need to look into this much detail to find what should be the Pool Size.
-Turns out there is an much easier answer.
+Do we really need to go into this much detail to determine the pool size?
+Turns

 pool: 120